cepharum/hitchy/docs-source/internals/architecture-basics.md

 3. **Exposure** stage is loading [components](#components) provided by either plugin as well as the application for exposing them in context of a resulting, commonly available [Hitchy API](../api).

    :::warning Compatibility
    In versions before 0.4.0 exposure stage was processed after configuration stage.
-Order has been swapped to support services in configuration.
+Order has been swapped to enable use of services in configuration.
    :::

 4. In **configuration** stage every plugin is asked for its contribution to application's configuration.
 This includes processing the custom configuration provided as part of the current application itself as well.